 The Bigger Picture

 At Jennings Heating and Cooling, we don’t perform furnace tune ups by rote checklist.
-With more than 86 years in the industry, we know furnaces.
+Since 1931 in the industry, we know furnaces.
 We know home heating.
 The benefit of our decades-long experience allows us to consider the “bigger picture”.
 During furnace tune ups, a Jennings professional technician will actively look for potential problems.

 Perhaps the ducts in your system are older.
 A Jennings professional may recommend duct cleaning to prevent a future mold problem.
 Perhaps the proximity of a washing machine causes the electrical connections to the furnace to become loose over time.
 A Jennings professional will discuss ways to stabilize those connections.
 At Jennings, we’re not just tuning up your furnace, we’re looking at your home heating system’s bigger picture.